Taseen08/Taseen08/README.md

 - A senior at the University of Waterloo, studying Computer Science
 - SDE intern @ Amazon (AWS Payments).
-- Previously interned at Super (aka Snapcommerce), Relay Financial, and TutorOcean.
+- Previously interned at Super.com (aka Snapcommerce), Relay Financial, and TutorOcean.
 - Seeking 2024 SWE internships
 - Interested and experienced in full-stack software development
 - Passionate about building impactful software products